EjubBeg/Master/Testbed/README.md

 In the Application directory, two separate applications are provided—one for each PLC (PLC1 and PLC2).
 These applications control and monitor the simulated process.

+Additional guidence is presented in the PLC Guide which provides usefull steps how to configure the PLc after factory reset

 The Physical Process is simulated using a Raspberry Pi, which runs the corresponding Python code.
 This simulation mimics real-world physical behavior and provides input/output signals to the PLCs.

 To set up and run the testbed, follow this order: